Academy maniacs

-Both perpetrators were detained on the 5th of April 2011, and were collectively charged with murder, robbery, abuse of victims' bodies and organizing extremist activities.
+Both perpetrators were detained on April 5, 2011, and were collectively charged with murder, robbery, abuse of victims' bodies and organizing extremist activities.
 The judicial investigation of the case lasted from August 2012 to February 2013.
-On 2 April 2013, the Irkutsk Regional Court sentenced Anoufriev to life imprisonment, and Lytkin to 24 years imprisonment.
-On 3 October 2013, the Supreme Court of Russia finalized the verdict of Anoufriev's life sentence, while Lytkin's sentence was reduced to 20 years imprisonment.
+On April 2, 2013, the Irkutsk Regional Court sentenced Anoufriev to life imprisonment, and Lytkin to 24 years imprisonment.
+On October 3, 2013, the Supreme Court of Russia finalized the verdict of Anoufriev's life sentence, while Lytkin's sentence was reduced to 20 years imprisonment.
+On November 30, 2021, Lytkin slashed his wrists at the Correctional Colony No. 7 in Angarsk and was found dead in the early morning of December 1, 2021.

 The case is noteworthy for the fact that it was the first ever time that a case concerning violent extremism in the Irkutsk Oblast was solved using forensic science.